Arts Culture History logo

 Flickr (Phila. only)

 Flick is an online, interactive photo database, where users can search for photographs by thematic descriptors and locations through the mapping application.
 Thematic descriptors include mood/visual keywords, tags, and account names of photographers, collectors, or other viewers who upload photos to the database.
-Photo-data is also accessible to users through a feed (RSS) that yields recent, exportable photo uploads, and an API.
-With free registration, users can also upload their own photos, create profiles, edit, comment, and participate in forum/group culture.
+Photo data is also accessible to users through a feed (RSS) that yields recent, exportable photo uploads, and an API.
+With free registration, users can also upload their own photos, create profiles, edit, comment, and participate in forum/group culture for non-commercial use.
+Commercial use requires a negotiated agreement.

 Greater Philadelphia GeoHistory Network